Some frequently asked questions about the CDT in Data Science and AI.

 Q. What does a studentship include?

-A: A fully-funded studentship includes all fees, a stipend, and additional funding for research visits, conference travel, computing equipment and other research costs.
+A: A fully-funded studentship includes all fees and a stipend for living costs.
 The stipend is paid based on the EPSRC stipend rates.

-Q: Not sure that the CDT in Data Science is right for you?
+Q: Not sure that the CDT in Data Science and AI is right for you?
 Learn more about the other postgraduate programmes in data science offered by the University of Edinburgh: